 These MarkUp files live as plain txt in DropBox, making the contents accessible to other devices, such as my ChromeBook.
 The fancy collapsing is available only within the Editorial app on Apple’s mobile devices.

 The contents of this plain-text Markdown-friendly app are available to just about every device imaginable.
 Free.
 The relevant files, for my Editorial Calendar purpose, appear with a red vertical bar:

-Why do I refuse to use the native Notes app?
-I tried.
+Why do I ignore the native Notes app?
 Notes insists on adding “helpful” formatting when that is not my intent.
 Also, the Notes search facility stinks.
-A SimpleNote search takes me directly to the line containing my search term(s) within the file.
+A SimpleNote search takes me directly to the line containing my search term(s) within a file.
 Apple Notes?
-Leads me to the file, but that’s it; I get to play a game of Where’s Waldo. 😡
+Leads me to the file, but that’s it, coercing a game of Where’s Waldo. 😡

 This plain text app, known only to iOS, is one of three apps keeping me in iPad land.
 It works hand-in-glove with both Safari and TweetBot, serving as my temporary holding area for captured/copied data.
 Drafts files live in one’s chosen cloud service—here, DropBox.

-Example: While at the TedTalks site, when I see an item of interest, I tap the site’s share button, revealing the video’s “short URL.”
+Example: While at the TedTalks site using Safari, when I see an item of interest I tap the site’s share button, revealing the video’s “short URL.”
 I copy, then tap the iOS Share Sheet, choosing Drafts.
 The title and long URL of the video auto-populate the Drafts pop up screen.
-I paste in the captured short URL, then tap append.
+I paste the captured short URL, then tap append.
 This opens the list of Draft files available.
-Selecting WP Videos 2Post auto-appends the described video data to the file.
+Selecting WP Videos 2Post auto-appends the described video data to the desired file.
 A subsequent select-all / cut maneuver allows me to move all data from a Drafts file to SimpleNote.